 Nothing remains of the Showgrounds as the land was sold off for sections in 1904.
 The sections initially advertised for £140, were still being advertised a year later for £5 deposit with monthly instalments of £1.

-There are very few buildings left in Petone that date from the time of Leila Adair’s visit, but the Petone Historical Society, Jackson Street Project, and Heritage NZ have made efforts to preserve what remains.
+There are very few buildings left in Petone that date from the time of Leila Adair’s visit, but the Petone Historical Society, Jackson Street Programme, and Heritage NZ have made efforts to preserve what remains.
 Jackson Street was designated a historic area in 1996.

 294 Jackson Street: This charming cottage dates from before 1905, when building permits first became a thing.